hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - R. Peierls, 1991:  *More Surprises in Theoretical Physics*.
 Princeton University Press.

 - L. E. Reichl, 2016:  *A Modern Course in Statistical Physics*, 4th edition.
 Wiley-VCH.

+- F. Reif, 1965:  *Fundamentals of Statistical and Thermal Physics*.
+McGraw-Hill Series in Fundamentals of Physics.
+McGraw-Hill.

 - H. G. Schuster and W. Just, 2005:  *Deterministic Chaos:  An Introduction*, 4th edition.
 Wiley-VCH.